Geodels/gospl/docs/inputfile.rst

       hfill: 100.
       K: 3.e-8
       Ff: 0.2
+      d: 0.42

 This part of the input file define the parameters for the fluvial surface processes based on the *Stream Power Law* (SPL) and is composed of:

 a. :yaml:`hfill` the maximum filling elevation for depressions in the continental domain.
 This can be seen as a maximum lake elevation.
 This parameter has a default value of 100 m.
 It is used to avoid by-passing large depressions and to ensure deposition in endorheic basins.

 b. :yaml:`K` representing the erodibility coefficient which is scale-dependent and its value depend on lithology and mean precipitation rate, channel width, flood frequency, channel hydraulics.
+It is used in the SPL law: :math:`E = K (\bar{P}A)^m S^n`

 .. warning::
   It is worth noting that the coefficient *m* and *n* are fixed in this version of *gospl* and take the value of *0.5* & *1* respectively.